randriu/synthesis/README.md

 $ python3 dynasty/dynasty.py --project tacas21-benchmark/grid --properties easy.properties hybrid --ce-quality --ce-maxsat

-Using summaries from these two commands we managed to replicate experiments from the first row of Table 2.
+Using summaries from these two commands we managed to replicate data reported in the first row of Table 2.
 Finally, to deactivate the python environment, simply run

 $ deactivate

-** Note: TODO iters/time **
+**Please note** that all of the discussed synthesis methods -- CEGIS, CEGAR and the novel integrated method -- are subject to some nondeterminism during their execution, and therefore during your particular evaluation you might obtain slightly different numbers of iterations as well as execution times.
+Furthermore, the switching nature of the integrated hybrid heavily depends on the timing, which can again result in fluctutations in the observed measurements.
+However, the quantitative conclusions -- i.e., overall performance of hybrid vs CEGAR, or overall quality of MaxSat counterexamples vs those obtained by a novel approach -- will be preserved.

 ## Reproducing presented experiments

+## Exploring the synthesis problems beyond the presented experiment suit